 - Pikmin 2 had the player receiving e-mail from the characters' families, which was sometimes replaced with spam mail.
 The spam would refer to a website - either nintendo.com or pikmin.com.

-- Sam And Max has maxforpresident.org , a site promoting Max as president.
+- Sam and Max has maxforpresident.org , a site promoting Max as president.
 In canon, Max becomes the president on the United States running against Abraham Lincoln.
 The site has a free download for "Episode 4: Abe Lincoln Must Die!!" as well.

 - In A Vampyre Story, when Mona tries to read the Baroness von Kiefer's journal, the only entry she can find is instructions to visit a particular website (she doesn't get it, but Froderick tells her the message was received); at the website is...the Baroness' journal, which reveals backstory about the Baroness and her research.

 - Team Fortress 2 has ReliableExcavationDemolition.com and BuildersLeagueUnited.com which are the names of the R.E.D. team and B.L.U. team.
 Humorously, the BLU site has been hijacked by the RED site.
+These are still active.

 - In Hatoful Boyfriend, Yuuya suggests the player character check out the blog of Brian the Pigeon.
 Apparently in the Hatoful universe, Brian is a multiple Pulitzer Prize winner for his writing.
 Even though Brian Pigeon is active in the 2010s, birds don't become sentient until the 2070s, and the game takes place in 2188.

 - The three-game series In Memoriam (the first game is known in the US as Missing: Since January) from French developer Lexis Numérique live on this trope.
 It used Internet searches (using real and phony websites), and regularly sent emails and SMS (in the third game) to the player.